hans-arn/CLD_Labo6/CLD_Labo6.md

+### Task 3.2

+> What happens if you delete a Frontend or API Pod?
+How long does it take for the system to react?

+> What happens when you delete the Redis Pod?

+> How can you change the number of instances temporarily to 3?
+Hint: look for scaling in the deployment documentation

+On peut utiliser la commande suivante: `kubectl scale --replicas=3 deployment.apps/frontend`

+> What autoscaling features are available?
+Which metrics are used?

+Il y a 3 types différents d'autoscaling:

+- Horizontal Pod Autoscaler: "Scaling out"
+- Vertical Pod Autoscaler: "Scaling up"
+- Cluster Autoscaler

+Pour chacune, il y a 3 différents types de métriques disponibles:

+- Container Resource Metrics: CPU/Memory usage
+- Multiple Metrics: Utiliser plusieurs métriques en même temps
+- Custom Metrics: Des métriques que l'on peut définir nous-mêmes en utilisant l'API Custom Metrics

+> How can you update a component? (see "Updating a Deployment" in the deployment documentation)

 DELIVERABLES
 Document your observations in the lab report.
 Document any difficulties you faced and how you overcame them.
 Copy the object descriptions into the lab report.